 - Do I need to have good credit to get a pet loan?

 You don’t need to have a perfect credit background to get a pet loan if you apply on our website.
-Customers with a 640 credit rating and lower may get a vet loan.
-But remember that it is a little harder to qualify for a cheaper loan.
+There are loan options for a 600 credit rating and lower.
+But remember that it is a little harder to qualify for a cheaper loan with bad credit.
 If you can’t afford such a loan, consider improving your credit history by taking small loans for pet care that should be paid on time.